ArvensisSystems/commit.box-contracts/README.md

 ## License

-This project is licensed under MIT.
+This project is licensed under AGPL 3.0.